andregmoeller/sick-fits/README.md

 npm i -g prisma
 ```

 This will install the Prisma CLI tool.
+Then you can run `npm run deploy` to deploy the data model to the Prisma Cloud.

 ## Starting the project on your local computer

+### Backend

+Please go to the directory `backend` and run `npm run dev` to start the project.
+Then open [http://localhost:4444](http://localhost:4444) in your browser to interact with backend using the [GraphQL Playground](https://github.com/prisma/graphql-playground).

 ### Frontend

-Please run `npm run dev` to start the project.
+Please go to the directory `frontend` and run `npm run dev` to start the project.
 Open [http://localhost:7777](http://localhost:7777) to view it in the browser.

 ## Visual Studio Code Extensions